Frigorific mixture: Other examples

 Other examples of frigorific mixtures include:

 Uses

 A frigorific mixture may be used to obtain a liquid medium that has a reproducible temperature below ambient temperature.
 Such mixtures were used to calibrate thermometers.
 In chemistry a cooling bath may be used to control the temperature of a strongly exothermic reaction.

 A frigorific mixture may be used as an alternative to mechanical refrigeration.
 For example to fit two machined metal parts together, one part is placed in a frigorific mixture, causing it to contract so that may be easily inserted into the uncooled second part; on warming the two parts are held together tightly.
+Another example is the Piper process, used in the second half of the 19th century for freezing and cold storage of fish.

 Limitations of acid base slushes

 Mixtures relying on the use of acid base slushes are of limited practical value beyond producing melting point references as the enthalpy of dissolution for the melting point depressant is often significantly greater (e.g. ΔH -57.61 kJ/mol for KOH) than the enthalpy of fusion for water itself (ΔH 6.02 kJ/mol); for reference, ΔH for the dissolution of NaCl is 3.88 kJ/mol.
 This results in little to no net cooling capacity at the desired temperatures and an end mixture temperature that is higher than it was to begin with.
 The values claimed in the table are produced by first precooling and then combining each subsequent mixture with it surrounded by a mixture of the previous temperature increment; the mixtures must be 'stacked' within one another.

 Such acid base slushes are corrosive and therefore present handling problems.
 Additionally, they can not be replenished easily, as the volume of the mixture increases with each addition of refrigerant; the container (be it a bath or cold finger) will eventually need emptying and refilling to prevent it from overflowing.
 This makes these mixtures largely unsuitable for use in synthetic applications, as there will be no cooling surface present during the emptying of the container.